Trending Topics

 Through a heartwarming story, Clarke Paris helps young audiences build the courage to discuss their fears of losing an LEO parent.
 “Daddy, I Worry About You” is a great tool for law enforcement families to start the dialogue about this real issue.

 Through colorful pages and an upbeat text, “Police: Hurrying!
 Helping!
-Saving!” helps children reiterates how police help their communities and keep the peace.
+Saving!” helps children reiterate how the police help their communities and keep the peace.
 This book could also be a nice talking point to your child about the importance of LEOs in each community.

 Officer Gabby gives a closer look at the tools officers use day to day and what team safety means in a police department.
-Explore more about police cars, police dogs and some of the equipment LEOs use, regularly.
+Explore more about police cars, police dogs and some equipment LEOs use regularly.
 This book is interactive and allows readers to “go on assignment” with Officer Gabby.

 One of many awesome Richard Scarry books, “A Day At The Police Station” follows Sergeant Murphey through a day of wild adventure helping the people of Busytown stay safe and protected.
 This book will keep your children entertained and laughing while learning about traffic and safety.

-A great introduction into the basics of what mommy or daddy does.
-The big illustrations will help teach your kids about some of the ways police officers keep the community safe.
+A great introduction to the basics of what mommy or daddy does.
+The big illustrations will help teach your kids about how police officers keep the community safe.

-Officer Seth who is working at a festival for the day (don’t worry it’s not Coachella or Bonnaroo), and comes across a car stuck in the mud and a little boy who needs help.
+Officer Seth, who is working at a festival for the day, comes across a car stuck in the mud and a little boy who needs help.
 This book comes with a list of terms and topics to spark a conversation about law enforcement.

 RECOMMENDED FOR YOU